Misinformation is not about Bad Facts: An Analysis of the Production and Consumption of Fringe Content: The Content: News Production and Sharing

 \subsubsection{Coverage by topic.}

-We extracted the $41,022$ Google News articles from publishers with identified stances based on the media bias data (note that not all publishers from the Google News dataset are present in the \textit{allsides} dataset). \cref{tab:numart} shows the number of articles from the stance-identified publishers for each topic.
-Across all topics, except `Entertainment,' we observe a higher number of left-leaning articles than right-leaning ones.
+We extracted the $40,922$ Google News articles from publishers with identified stances based on the media bias data (note that not all publishers from the Google News dataset are present in the \textit{allsides} dataset, and we exclude any missing publishers). \cref{tab:numart} shows the number of articles from the stance-identified publishers for each topic.
+Across all topics, except `Entertainment,' we observe a higher number of left-leaning articles than right-leaning.
 Particularly noteworthy is the disparity in percentages within the `Climate change' and `Technology' topics, where the count of right-leaning articles is substantially lower than that of left-leaning articles.
+This indicates that the Australian news media is generally perceived to be more left-leaning.